nickmerwin/vanity_slug/README.md

     VanitySlug.path_scope Proc.new { |env| { } }
   ```

 Use to scope the finder based on rack env, i.e. host parameter.
+Should return a hash suitable for a `where` relational argument.

+### Gotchas

+  * no catch all routes may be used in Rails, otherwise the route collision check
+    will always find a matching route

 ## Examples: